ost-utechja/UTech_Jamaica_Student_FAQs/arts.md

 <summary><strong>Who can participate in the extracurricular programmes?</strong></summary>

 Extracurricular programmes are open to:

 - Students
 - Staff
 - Members of the wider Papine community

-Participation is open to anyone interested in creative and artistic expression.
+Participation is available to anyone interested in artistic self‑expression.

 </details>

 ---

 <details>
-<summary><strong>What are the costs for services at the Centre for the Arts?</strong></summary>
+<summary><strong>What are the costs for services offered by the Centre for the Arts?</strong></summary>

-Rates vary depending on:
+Costs vary depending on:

 - The nature of the event
-- Duration of use
+- Duration of usage
 - Concessions for internal users, cultural stakeholders, and UTech students

 </details>